nitrate-lang/nitrate/docs/OVERVIEW.md

 ### Stage 8: Name Mangling

-The mangler (`nitrate_hir_mangle`) produces unique, deterministic LLVM linkage names encoding the package name, symbol name, and type signature.
-Generic instantiations append a monomorphization counter suffix.
-Functions with the `NoMangle` attribute preserve their original name.
+The mangler (`nitrate_hir_mangle`) produces unique, deterministic LLVM linkage names encoding the package name, symbol name, and type signature using a compact C99-safe charset (`[A-Za-z0-9_]`).
+Mangled names are self-delimiting and support DEFLATE compression for very long names.
+Symbols with the `NoMangle` attribute use their bare, unqualified name so that externally-visible symbols (e.g. `main`, `printf`) appear exactly as written.
+See [MANGLE.md](MANGLE.md) for the complete encoding specification.

 ### Stages 9-10: LLVM Code Generation and Optimization